-36.3 Cars which have sustained severe body damage or whose appearance is judged by the Chief Scrutineer, Clerk of the Course, Race Director or Stewards to be below an acceptable standard may be excluded from the grid.
+36.3 Cars which have sustained severe body damage or whose appearance is judged by the Chief Scrutineer or the Clerk of the Course to be below an acceptable standard may be excluded from the grid.

 36.4 Competitors are expected to effect repairs from previous accident damage prior to presenting their car for Scrutineering.
-If necessary, an instruction to carry out repairs prior to the next event will be issued by CHAMPIONSHIP Organiser.